shreeram2302/resume_check_bot/README.md

 - ✅ Upload multiple `.pdf` resumes
 - ✅ Asks questions in natural language
-- ✅ Uses OpenAI (or any LLM) + LlamaIndex for semantic understanding
+- ✅ Uses huggingface  (or any LLM) + LlamaIndex for semantic understanding
 - ✅ Fast querying using document indexing
 - ✅ Clean and intuitive Streamlit UI